nandhi5555/CODSOFT/README.md

 # CODSOFT
 I have attached three tasks to this repository.They are:
-Mobile App Signup Flow
+Mobile App Signup Flow,
-Email Template
+Email Template ,
-Restaurent Menu
+Restaurent Menu.